animazum/Bioinformatics-Pipeline-Project/README.md

 `mkdir MYFILE`

 #### In case that your have data to download from github
-(it is impotant to write “raw” in the web address to download the correct raw data).
+(it is important to write “raw” in the web address to download the correct raw data).

 `wget https://github.com/BLABLA/BLABLA/raw/BLABLA/BLABLA/mt.bam`

-##### In case that you have downloaded your data outside of your docker conatiner...
+##### In case that you have downloaded your data outside of your docker container...

-Move your data into your docker container after you have downloaded it from your original location. (to know your container id simply type inyour computer $sudo docker ps, and a list of all your containers will be visible)
+Move your data into your docker container after you have downloaded it from your original location. (to know your container id simply type in your computer $`sudo docker ps`, and a list of all your containers will be visible)

 `sudo docker cp “/MY/LAPTOP/FILE/” MYACONTAINERID:/MYFILE`